 Searching your symptoms online can be overwhelming

-It’s so easy in this day in age to whip out your phone or tablet and search for something online instead of having to schedule a doctor’s appointment.
-You don’t have to wait for results, either–the information is all right there in the palm of your hand within seconds.
+It’s so easy in this day and age to whip out your phone or tablet and search for something online instead of having to schedule a doctor’s appointment.
+You don’t have to wait for results, either — the information is all right there in the palm of your hand, within seconds.

 However, by turning to search engines instead of medical professionals, you might be putting yourself in a tough spot.
 Have you ever Googled a symptom, only to find yourself reading about worst-case scenarios and disturbing information?
 I bet your anxiety shot through the roof.

 It’s even more confusing on who to trust online these days, too.
-Especially since much of the information, you may be reading could be from medical professionals or even established, trusted sources.
+Especially since much of the information you may be reading could or could not be from medical professionals or even established, trusted sources.
 If you lean on the cynical side, you may even turn to forums to read about other people’s real-life experiences with their symptoms instead of reading information from, say, the Mayo Clinic or Centers for Disease Control (CDC).